Top Gradient

 This creates the service account [email protected].
 Note this email down, you'll need it in the final step.

-Grant the service account permission to run queries and use the Storage Read API on the project that will be billed for SELECT's queries:
+Grant the service account permission to run queries in the project that will be used to access the billing data:

 1for ROLE in roles/bigquery.jobUser roles/bigquery.readSessionUser; do